Apixmed/integration_documentation/README.md

 ### Medications

 - HTTP method: `GET`
-- URL: `api/{organizationId}/{organizationAccountId}/tags/medications?searchPattern={searchParameter}`
+- URL: `api/{organizationId}/{organizationAccountId}/tags/medications?searchPattern={searchParameter}&sorting={sorting}`
 - Language can be defined by header: `Accept-Language` with allowed values `en` `uk`
+- Region can be defined by header (use the most precise one from the list): `Accept-Region` with allowed values `other-world` `europe-eu` `europe-not-eu` `north-america` `ukr` `usa` `gbr`
+- Also array parameters (like `ids`) from request parameters list can be passed via standard rules

 **Request parameters:**

 - organizationId - Id of your organization.
+Required.
 - organizationAccountId - account Id of your organization.
+Required.
 - searchParameter - parameter to filter diseases by name.
+- sorting - parameter to sort diseases.
+Allowed values can be combined with `,`.
+Allowed values: `frequency asc` `frequency desc` `atc asc`, `atc desc` `inn asc`, `inn desc`
+- ids - parameter to filter diseases by ids that are listed.
+- ignoreIds - parameter to filter diseases by ids that are not listed.
+- types - parameter to filter diseases by types that are listed.
+- ignoreTypes - parameter to filter diseases by types that are not listed.

 **Response** will contain array of MedicationCombobox objects (array will contain no more than 50 items that corresponds to search parameter):